k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 # Creation of Reference Relation

-The following article describes plugins that create the *refersTo* relations in the Catalog schema, based on various types of analysis in the data source.
+The article describes plugins that create *refersTo* relations in the Catalog schema based on various types of analysis performed on the data source.

-* [Reference by Names Comparison](05_relations_creation.md#reference-by-names-comparison) - identify possible foreign key references between datasets by matching field names and create the *refersTo* relations.
+* [Reference by Names Comparison](05_relations_creation.md#reference-by-names-comparison) — identify possible foreign key references between datasets by matching field names and create the *refersTo* relations.
-* [Reference by Query Analysis](05_relations_creation.md#reference-by-query-analysis) - identify possible foreign key references between datasets by analyzing the JOIN statements in the provided SQL file and create the *refersTo* relations.
+* [Reference by Query Analysis](05_relations_creation.md#reference-by-query-analysis) — identify possible foreign key references between datasets by analyzing the JOIN statements in the provided SQL file and create the *refersTo* relations.
 The plugin is introduced in V8.3.
-* [Reference by Data Comparison](05_relations_creation.md#reference-by-data-comparison) - identify possible foreign key references between datasets by analyzing the data within the field's columns and create the *refersTo* relations.
+* [Reference by Data Comparison](05_relations_creation.md#reference-by-data-comparison) — identify possible foreign key references between datasets by analyzing the data within the field's columns and create the *refersTo* relations.
 The plugin is introduced in V8.3.

 ## Reference by Names Comparison